noshitsecurity/triassic.github.io/agenda.md

 That last bit landed login credentials, and soon U2F keys into the hands of the 'keyholders.'

 They are the first generation of students learning Azure security architecture from yours truly.<br />
-Listed below is the keyholder's agenda, and the hands-on skills they will develop as a team.<br /><br />
+Listed below is the keyholder's agenda, and the hands-on skills they will develop together.<br /><br />

 Cya in 40 days, dinosaurs.